Left: Flyer detail from Mother, Me. Right: Flyer detail from More Than a Mentor.

+NOTE: The Documentary Diversity Project was a three-year pilot program that was active 2017–2020.
 As part of a strategic priority to diversify the documentary field, the Center for Documentary Studies at Duke University (CDS) has launched a three-year pilot program made possible in part by a grant from the William R. Kenan, Jr. Charitable Trust.
-The goal of the Documentary Diversity Project (DDP) is to build pathways for more people of color to participate in the documentary arts and to become nonfiction filmmakers, audio producers, photographers, writers, and new media artists; to amplify their achievements; and to promote their work.
+The goal of the Documentary Diversity Project (DDP) is to build pathways for more people of color to participate in the documentary arts and to become nonfiction storytellers, gatekeepers, and critical consumers; to amplify their achievements; and to promote their work.
 DDP participants in the three-year pilot phase will include post-MFA Fellows in the Documentary Arts (generally, ages 24–32) as well as Emerging Documentary Artists (ages 18–24).

 Kim submitted the winning proposal, Severance, a visual “novel” that incorporates text and archival and family photographs to explore a personal and political history of the Demilitarized Zone (DMZ), the 155-mile-long, four-mile-wide swath of land that divides North Korea and South Korea.
 The project is an ongoing body of work meant to “share the history and human element of this temporary and tragic geopolitical division and landmark,” Kim writes.